structuremap/StructureMap.Microsoft.DependencyInjection/README.md

         container.Populate(services);

         // Finally, make sure we return an IServiceProvider.
 This makes
-        // DNX use the StructureMap container to resolve its services. return container.GetInstance<IServiceProvider>();
+        // ASP.NET use the StructureMap container to resolve its services. return container.GetInstance<IServiceProvider>();
     }
 }